Giving Notice to the Membership

 Petition to Recall the Board.
 If presented with a petition to recall one or more directors, the board has 20 days from receipt of the petition to set the date and give notice of the meeting date selected by the board.

 Board-Initiated Recall.
-Boards of directors can initiate a recall of a fellow director.
-They can set a date for a special meeting on their own authority and without the need for a petition from the membership.
+Boards can call special meetings of the membership for any lawful purpose.
+(Corp.
+Code § 7510(e).)
+It means a board can call a membership meeting for the purpose of removing a fellow director from the board.
+The board can set a date for a special meeting on its own authority and without the need for a petition from the membership.
 There are no deadlines for setting a date as with a petition.
 The board can pick a convenient election date in keeping with a director election timeline, whether by written ballot or electronic.

 Setting a Meeting Date Without Cumulative Voting